 26- One of the things I will miss about not being in a city is the million free things happening at anyone time.
 Galleries and museums and centres put stuff on throughout the holidays.
 I tend to use Time Out to see what to go along to.
 We found a collective street chalking activity on the South Bank – Ramona chose her body as the canvas though.

-27- Keep an eye out for voucher codes and two for one offers and then head one of the many kids attractions out there.
+27- Keep an eye out for two for one offers and then head one of the many kids attractions out there.
 This map has them all in one handy spot.

 CHEAT ALERT!
 CHEAT ALERT!

 28-93- Provided by the cool cats that are Style My Party.
 They are simple ideas but really original and I guarantee you’ll find something in there.
 Especially love the One Colour Only Day and the Hula Mocktail Party.